Navy Personnel Specialists (PS) are the Navy’s customer support representatives for their fellow sailors.

 - Must have a high school diploma or equivalent.

-- Must not have been convicted for any crime by a civilian court within the previous 36 months.
+- Must not have been convicted for any crime — particularly larceny or fraud — by a civilian or martial court within the previous 36 months.

 Training and Career Path

-PSs, like all other Navy enlisted personnel, must successfully complete eight weeks of Navy Recruit Training, at the Recruit Training Command, Great Lakes (RTC Great Lakes).
+Like all other Navy enlisted personnel, Personnel Specialists must successfully complete 10 weeks of Navy Recruit Training.
+This takes place at Recruit Training Command, Great Lakes (RTC Great Lakes).

 Related Article – Navy Career Counselor (NC): Career Details

-Through a combination of group and individualized instruction and practical application, future PSs are familiarized with the forms and procedures of naval personnel administration.
+Through a combination of group and individualized instruction, as well as practical application, future PSs are familiarized with the forms and procedures of naval personnel administration.

 Related Article – Navy Aviation Maintenance Administrationman (AZ): Career Details